Unleash/unleash-edge/CLI.md

 * `-w`, `--workers <WORKERS>` — How many workers should be started to handle requests.
 Defaults to number of physical cpus

   Default value: `16`
-* `--enable-post-features` — Exposes the api/client/features endpoint for POST requests.
-This may be removed in a future release

-  Default value: `false`
 * `--tls-enable` — Should we bind TLS

   Default value: `false`